 Photographer and filmmaker Sedat Pakay (1945-2016) was born in Turkey and came to the United States to attend the Yale School of Art and Architecture in 1964.
 Pakay studied with Walker Evans, as his only student that year, and in 1970, made a film about the photographer, WALKER EVANS: HIS TIME, HIS PRESENCE, HIS SILENCE.
 Materials from this film and other work by Pakay as director and cinematographer are held by the Yale Film Archive, thanks to a donation by Kathy Pakay.

 Through a friend, the well-known Turkish actor Engin Cezzar, Pakay met James Baldwin, who lived in Istanbul on and off between 1961 and 1971.
 In 1973, Pakay made the short film JAMES BALDWIN: FROM ANOTHER PLACE, and in 2019, the National Film Preservation Foundation awarded the Film Archive a grant to preserve the film from the original 35mm elements.
-Preservation work on the film, as well as on a significant collection of unseen outtakes, is ongoing.
+Preservation work on the film was completed in early 2021.

 The Willie Ruff Collection